This page contains affiliate links. Please read our disclosure for more info.

 While it can be more challenging explaining your dietary requirements, all these places can cater for vegetarians, and we preferred eating in traditional Japanese environments without other tourists.

 Curry is a popular comfort food in Japan, and while Japanese curry is different from Indian curry, it’s just as delicious.
 Many curry places offer a vegetable curry, but it’s likely the roux contains meat.

-Happily, Coco Ichibanya, Japan’s largest curry chain, now offers a vegan curry at some of its branches.
+Happily, CoCo Ichibanya, Japan’s largest curry chain, now offers a vegan curry at many of its branches.
 You need to look out for the special green vegetarian menu where you’ll find many options including vegetable and eggplant (my favourite), spinach, mushroom, and asparagus and tomato.

-As Coco Ichibanya has branches all over Japan this is a fantastic option for a cheap, quick, and tasty meal while travelling the country.
+As CoCo Ichibanya has branches all over Japan it’s a fantastic option for a cheap, quick, and tasty meal while travelling the country.

-Cost for a Main Dish: From 673 yen.
+Cost for a Main Dish: Vegetarian curry from 654 yen – 911 yen.